Return to

 offered complimentary and are subject to weather conditions.

-Charlottetown offers many ways to discover the history and beauty of the harbour.
-Walk and appreciate the beautiful scenery along the boardwalks or enjoy one of many narrated experiences.
+Charlottetown offers many ways to discover the history and beauty of

 The Reserve it Now Kiosk inside the Charlottetown Visitor Centre and